How To Create a Fictional Language Only You Understand

 What is a Conlang?

 A conlang is a CONstructed LANGuage.
 Made popular by J.R.R.
-Tolkien and the creators of Star Trek, these languages are fully fabricated by true language artists.
-Elvish, Klingon, and Dothraki are the languages you have likely heard the most about, but there are quite a few conlangs out there.And today you will join those legendary language artists.
+Tolkien and the creators of the TV show Star Trek, these languages are fully fabricated by true language artists.

-Creating a Fictional Language
+Creating Fictional Languages

 Let’s be real: the best way to learn is by doing.
 So we will create a conlang here and now.
 Starting with the very first step.